 Yellowstone is super close and super amazing.
-Just a few hour drive away and you’re sitting on a bench having a snack while watching Bison hangout near geysers.
+Just a few hours drive away and you’re sitting on a bench having a snack while watching Bison hangout near geysers.
 We had an incredible day exploring some of the hot spots of the park.
-We’ve done a good job over the years of avoiding crowds by both going in the off season and also utilizing slow times, like Sunrise.
+We’ve done a good job over the years of avoiding crowds by both going in the offseason and also utilizing slow times, like Sunrise.

 Make sure you check out the conditions at higher elevations.
 We hit a few areas that were fairly sketchy with the snow coming down.
 In fact, while we were eating at one of the Lodges they warned us that there is a chance they could shut that road down until it’s cleared, so we headed back.
 It was getting close to sunset anyways and time to head back to the comfort of our Heartland Road Warrior.

 Grand Teton’s are definitely on our list in the near future.
 Being in a Natural Park are there showers available in the Park that boondocker’s can use?

 That’s a fantastic question that I don’t have the answer to.
 However Jackson, WY is essentially part of the Tetons and I’m sure they have facilities to accommodate.